Aesop’s Fables (ages 11-12)

-Focusing on the Aesop fable ‘The Tortoise and the Hare’, this teaching unit also explores the origins of the Olympic Games and develops students understanding of basic of the Greek Theatre elements such as masks and chorus work.
+Focusing on the Aesop fable ‘The Tortoise and the Hare’, this scheme of work also explores the origins of the Olympic Games and develops students understanding of basic of the Greek Theatre elements such as masks and chorus work.
 The concept of fables is introduced and their modern relevancy explored.

-The teaching unit contains 6 drama lesson plans.
+The scheme of work contains 6 drama lesson plans.

 Supporting materials include

 - Aesop’s Fable: The Tortoise and The Hare

 Additional resources are included in the appendices

 - End Of Unit Self-Assessment Form

 The scheme of work is supplied as a PDF file, readable on most computers.